Desk with Laptop, Calculator, Files and small model of house with epc colours

 For each recorded door, the presence or absence of draughtproofing is also recorded.

 Finally, an option is available to indicate that a door is 'insulated'.
-This requires documentary evidence of the overall u-value of the door, and this needs to be manually entered.
+In effect this provides for the u-value of the door to be manually overridden, but documentary evidence is required.

 The RDSAP 10 Specification document advises about 'insulated' doors as follows: